Christian views on environmentalism: Eastern Orthodox Churches

-Non-Chalcedonian, or Oriental Orthodox
+Oriental Orthodox Churches

 Armenian Apostolic Church

-In the nineteenth century, Catholicos Nerses V of All Armenians planted a forest stretching 100 hectares.
-Much of it was destroyed during the Communist era but replanting efforts have begun in the twenty-first century.

-The late Catholicos Karekin I stated that the Armenian Apostolic Church is committed to the defence of creation because harming the gift of God is a sin when man has a duty to care for it.
+The late Catholicos Karekin I stated that the Armenian Apostolic Church is committed to the defense of creation because harming the gift of God is a sin when a man must care for it.
 Under Catholicos Karekin II, the Armenian Church produced a seven-year ecological action plan.

 Ethiopian Orthodox 'Tewahedo' Church

 Traditionally, Ethiopian Orthodox monasteries and some churches have preserved small sacred forests around their buildings in memory of the Garden of Eden.
-This has allowed many endangered species to survive in areas where their habitat has otherwise been lost.
+This has allowed many endangered species to survive where their habitat has otherwise been lost.